gemmac-coder/Gemma-Collinge-Portfolio/README.md

 # Gemma Collinge's Portfolio

+## Link to deployed application

+Click [here](https://gemmac-coder.github.io/My_Portfolio/) to view the project link on Github pages.

 ## Description

 I was tasked to create a portfolio to attract potential employers by showcasing my development work and allowing potential employers to learn a little more about me and my skills.
 My portfolio had to provide an image of me, links to my work and a contact link.